dlresende/extreme-carpaccio/README.md

         "content": "The field \"total\" in the response is missing."
     }
     ```

+## Game rules

+If your answer match the expected bill, then congratulations: you earned the amount of the bill!

+If you answer a total that does not match the expected bill, you will be charged with 50% of the amount of the right bill.

+Your answer will be ignored if one of these conditions are met:
+- your server is unreachable
+- you responded with an HTTP code different than 200
+- your answer does not match the expected JSON structure

 ## Functional Instructions

 To calculate the bill, you need to consider the tax of the country from which the order came from and the reduction.

 ### Taxes